 This points to the phenomenon of how a good number of psychotherapists tend to shy away from addressing the spiritual dimension of life.
 Ken pointed to research he had done.
 When a sampling of the public asked people if they believed in God, 96% responded “yes.”
 When psychotherapists were asked the same question, 24% responded “yes.”
 Get the picture?
 82% of the public reported that they prefer to talk about spirituality.
 But how many would actually feel safe enough, understood and supported in a counseling situation?

-For a number of years now I have had what could be called a spiritually integrated psychotherapy practice in Longmont, Colorado.
-I want my clients to know that our counseling sessions are a safe place for them to share with me about their spiritual experiences if they want to.
-I have drawn on the valuable resources inherent in the spiritual dimensions of life since I was a child.
+As a psychotherapist practicing in Longmont, Colorado, I make sure that my clients know that they have a safe space to bring up the sacred during our sessions if they so choose.
+I want my clients to know that they have a safe place to share with me and explore their spiritual experiences if they want to.
 For some, like Ken’s client, they are just too valuable a resource to leave out of the therapeutic process.
 When my clients express a desire to explore the spiritual, I encourage and support them to do just that.
 Of course, not all clients will want to delve into the spiritual, and that is also just fine.
 In that case, there is plenty we can do in exploring the many psychological approaches I have learned.

 Just know that if you come see me and want to include your spiritual experience in your therapeutic process, then you will have my support in doing just that.
 And if you desire to stay with a more psychological approach then we can do just that.
 Both the psychological and the spiritual are rich in what they have to offer.
 Either way, you will have a great opportunity to heal, learn and grow.